 Immigration is part of the demographic, labour market and economic solution.
 Immigrants enrich the social, cultural and economic life of the region.
 Atlantic Canada has much to offer new comers.
 Universities and colleges have had considerable success in attracting highly‑talented international students to study in the region.
-In 2013, there were 11,689 full‑time international students studying in universities and colleges in Atlantic Canada – an increase of over 12% over the previous year.

 The four provinces have been working together for a number of years, first under the Atlantic Population Table (APT) Memorandum of Understanding.
 When the APT MOU expired in 2012, the Atlantic immigration work was merged under the Atlantic Workforce Partnership, and the working group was renamed the Atlantic Attraction and Immigration Table (AAIT).
-New‑Brunswick is the AAIT lead.